 Array#shift

-Array#shift removes and returns the first element of an array.
-When called with a numeric argument n, it removes and returns the first n elements as a new array.
+Array#shift removes and returns the first element of the receiver.
+When called with a numeric argument n, it removes and returns the first n elements as a new collection.
 All remaining elements shift down by one index position.

 fruits = ["apple", "banana", "cherry"]